 Your Royal Highnesses, Ladies and Gentlemen, Pablo Neruda‘s speech at the Nobel Banquet at the City Hall in Stockholm, December 10, 1971

 We come from far away, from that which is behind us and within us, from different languages, from countries that love one another.
-Here we are assembled in Stockholm, which this evening is the centre of the world.
+Here we are assembled in Stockholm, which this evening is the center of the world.
 We have come from chemistry, from the microscopes, from cybernetics, from algebra, from the barometers, from poetry in order to be assembled here.
-We come from the darkness of our laboratories, to meet a light which honours us and, for the moment, dazzles us.
+We come from the darkness of our laboratories, to meet a light that honors us and, for the moment, dazzles us.
 For us, the laureates, it is a question both of a joy and a pain.

 But before I render thanks and before I take breath I must gather myself, if you will pardon me, to take myself far from this place, to return to my country and once more to go wandering in the night and the dawn of my native land.

 I return to the streets of my childhood, to the winters of South America, to the lilac gardens of Araucania, to the first girl I held in my arms, to the mud on the streets which knew no paving, to the Indians mourning-clad left to us by the Conquest, to a country, a dark continent seeking for the light.
 And if the beams from this festive hall cross land and sea to light up my past, they also light up the future of our American peoples, who are defending their right to dignity, to freedom, and to life.